sealcode/sealious-handbook/README.md

 ### Adding more resources

 You can add as many resources as you need.
-In our example, we'll add `animal` resource.
+In our example, we'll add `pet` resource.

 ```js
 1   var Sealious = require("sealious");